 What should I do if I think my child has SEND?

-Ring the school switchboard and ask to speak to the SENCo (Special Educational Needs Co-ordinator), Mrs Wilson, or Assistant SENCo, Mr Askew.
-We will listen carefully to your concerns and plan an approach together for how we might assess your child's additional needs and then plan for provisions that will address those needs.
+Ring the school switchboard and ask to speak to the Head of Year, who will consult the SENCo (Special Educational Needs Co-ordinator), Mrs Wilson, or Assistant SENCo, Mr Askew.
+We will listen carefully to your concerns and plan an approach together regarding how we might assess your child's additional needs and then plan for the provisions that will address those needs.

 You can also access information about local services through the Derbyshire Local Offer.